There was meaningful action right up to the final whistle before the final qualifiers for the last 16 were confirmed on Wednesday night

 Such are the margins separating the winners and losers in the Champions League this season.

-It was a straight shootout between Basel and Schalke for the right to go through with Chelsea, a tie which went in the favor of the Germans in a strange group in which everyone beat everyone.
+It was a straight shootout between Basel and Schalke for the right to go through with Chelsea, a tie which went in the favour of the Germans in a strange group in which everyone beat everyone.

 That was the situation, too, when Galatasaray hosted Juventus.
-Cup final drama.
+Cup-final drama.

 Shakhtar Donetsk, Bayer Leverkusen Olympiakos and Benfica all had hopes of qualifying up to the last matchday, showing that this season, there was something worthwhile to play for right to the final whistle.